sabzheng/StyleSpark/README.md

 - [x] **The PostgreSQL database includes a table that matches the data displayed in the web app**
   - [x] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

-The following **optional** features are implemented:

-- [ ] The user can search for items with a specific attribute

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

-**Note: please be sure to

 Here's a walkthrough of implemented required features: